wasylni/mdbilling/README.md

 # mdbilling

-basket with discount implemented using "Rules Design Pattern"
+Simple shopping basket implemented in Java 8 with discount implemented using "Rules Design Pattern".